On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 Man with a Guitar, 1912 | Philadelphia Museum of Art

-Linked to his Spanish ancestry and endowed with an inherent sensuality, the guitar offers a versatile subject for Picasso’s interpretations from his Blue Period to the end of his impressive career — and throughout the guitar paintings, one could witness the master's artistic changes over the years.
+Linked to his Spanish ancestry and endowed with an inherent sensuality, the guitar offers a versatile subject for Picasso’s interpretations — from his Blue Period to the end of his impressive career.
+Throughout the guitar paintings, one can witness the master's artistic evolution across the decades.

 Still life in front of a window at Saint-Raphael, 1919 | The Berlin State Museums